 Herbal Medicine Training in Oklahoma - OK

 Oklahoma is a land of vast mountain ranges, native forests, and prairies.
-In fact, 24% of Oklahoma’s geography is covered by forest and prairie grasslands, making this one of the best states to learn how to become an herbalist.
-Herbalism has been an effective form of medical treatment in Oklahoma for centuries.
+In fact, 24% of Oklahoma’s geography is covered by forest and prairie grasslands, which makes this a great state to learn how to become an herbalist.
+Herbalism has been an active form of medical treatment in Oklahoma for centuries.
 However, recently, it has evolved to become more of a mainstream medical profession, or at least a supplement to conventional Western medicine.

 Herbalist training in Oklahoma begins with a firm understanding of the concepts of herbal therapy.
 By practicing as an apprentice herbalist, you can expand your understanding of these concepts and become an expert in alternative medical therapies.
-An herbal training program in Oklahoma teaches students how to choose an herbal remedy that can most effectively assist in the treatment of a patient’s health condition.
+An herbal training program in Oklahoma is intended to teach students how to choose an herbal remedy that can most effectively assist in the treatment of a patient’s health condition.
 Some common herbal remedies include: